Executive Director, CHEERing

 Experience: Pierrette studied Nursing for three years in the DRC and had internships at various health institutions, including the Red Cross Hospital, Kinshasa General Hospital, and Mother & Child Center of Kinshasa.

-Refugee Peer Counsellor Trainee and Interpreter, CHEERing
+Peer Counsellor and Interpreter, CHEERing

 Experience: Leila is from Iran, where she studied pharmacy and architecture at the university and worked as a pharmacist’s assistant and technician in a hospital pharmacy.
 In this role, she assisted the pharmacists with medication dispensation and preparation of prescriptions.